 Booths in Shellharbour have been split between three main suburbs.
 The seat is split down the middle by Lake Illawarra, which also acts as the local government boundary.
 All those booths on the north side of this boundary have been grouped as “Dapto”.
 Those on the south side of the lake have been split between Warilla in the north and Shellharbour in the south.

-The Labor two-party-preferred vote ranged from 56.1% in Shellharbour to 65.3% in Warilla.
+Labor won a majority of the two-party-preferred vote in all three areas, ranging from 63.3% in Shellharbour to 74.1% in Warilla.

 Two-party-preferred votes in Shellharbour at the 2015 NSW state election